TheSystemGuy1337/MAStools/README.md

 The program is completely automatic, simply open it, make a selection and follow the on screen instructions.

+# How to install MAStools
+Installation is very simple, simply naviagte to releases then download MAStools, then put the .bat file anywhere you want.

 ## FAQ
 Q: Will the RPY3 update break MAStools?